 Hygo Initial Public Offering

 Golar LNG and its PE partner Stonepeak are launching an IPO on its Joint Venture Golar Power.
-The prospectus was filed last 31st August, and this week (17th September) we have known the details about HYGO Energy Transition (“HYGO”), the new company.
+The prospectus was filed last 31st August.
+This week (17th September), we have known the details about HYGO Energy Transition (“HYGO”), the new company.

-The main bookrunners are Morgan Stanley and Goldman Sachs, but there is a total of 14 investment banks involved in the process.
+Morgan Stanley and Goldman Sachs are the main book-runners for the HYGO IPO, but there is a total of 14 investment banks involved in the process.

-The company will issue at least 23m shares at between 18 – 21/share, which will imply total proceeds (gross) of around USD 450m at mid-point.
+The new company will issue at least 23m shares at between 18 – 21/share.
+It will imply total proceeds (gross) of around USD 450m at mid-point.
 Golar LNG and Stonepeak will keep 50MM shares each, resulting in 123MM shares (18.8% free float).

-Hygo is a company which provides downstream solutions to underserved markets, specifically natural gas in areas where the main source of energy is coal or oil.
-Currently, Hygo has four projects in Brazil, and it is planning its expansion to other emerging markets facing the same problems such as Ivory Coast, Vietnam and Mexico (Similar approach than New Fortress).
-Hygo posses power plants, FRSU (regasification) and LNG vessels.
+Hygo Energy Transition is a company which provides downstream solutions to underserved markets.
+It provides natural gas in areas where the main source of energy is coal or oil.
+Currently, Hygo has four projects in Brazil, and it is planning its expansion to other emerging markets.
+The idea is to grow in countries such as Ivory Coast, Vietnam and Mexico.
+New Fortress, its main competitor, is using a similar approach to provide power in emerging countries.

 The business strategy is to find long-term gas/power supply agreements (PPA or similar), by doing that, they can make the investment in the power plant/vessel reconversion and obtain IRR around 7-8% the next 20-25 years.
 Hygo tends to build a power plant with higher capacity to look for other contracts and take advantage of the scale economies along with a terminal which provides the natural gas (FRSU).
 Hygo also is looking for opportunities where it set only the terminal (FSU) and connect it directly with pipelines.